LisKorzun/react---technical-assignments/extra-materials/react-handbook.md

 }
 ```

-- **You can conditionally save some JSX to a variable and then include it inside other JSX by using the curly braces.**
+**4. You can conditionally save some JSX to a variable and then include it inside other JSX by using the curly braces.**

 ```js
 function Item({ name, isPacked }) {